Winnipeg Public Library: Carnegie Branch

 Winnipeg's first public library was the Carnegie Library (380 William Ave.), opened in 1905.
 American philanthropist Andrew Carnegie had funded the construction of three public libraries in the city.
 All the city had to do was to choose suitable locations.
 The main branch would be located downtown.
 The Free Press asked their readers in May 1902 where they'd prefer to locate the Carnegie branch.
 The top responses were: Ellice Ave. at Smith St., former Trinity Hall (Portage and Garry), Central Park, Victoria Park, and Market site of City Hall Square.
-After the site on William Avenue had been chosen, the architect chosen to design the building was Samuel Hooper.
+After the site on William Avenue had been chosen, the architect chosen to design the building was Henry Sandham Griffith but after his plans exceeded the permitted budget the project was given to Samuel Hooper.
 The Carnegie branch had been under construction in 1904 when it was described in a Free Press article as "most pretentious of our civic buildings…There are not many buildings with an all-[lime]stone exterior.
 Hitherto, such buildings have been considered too expensive for the city."
 The Library was officially opened on October 12, 1905, by Lady Evelyn, Earl Grey, daughter of the Governor General of Canada.

 The branch was closed after the Centennial Library opened in the spring of1977.
 It subsequently re-opened as a library for new immigrants wanting to learn English.
 Later on, it was used to store and provide access to the city's archival records.

 In 2013 while the roof was being repaired, a hole had let water seep inside the building from a heavy rainstorm, damaging a portion of the archive.
 As at May 2018, the city had not yet decided what to do with the now damaged building — repair it and move the archives back into the building or sell it to a developer.
 The worst-case scenario would have the building demolished for something newer.